 Ann Arbor Trick or Treat Times

-All communities around Ann Arbor trick or treat on Halloween, October 31 no matter which day of the week it is.
+All communities around Ann Arbor trick or treat on Halloween, October 31 no matter which day of the week it is – including on Sunday as in 2021.
 Personally I’m good with anything from dusk until about 8:30/9p.
 However, most of the local municipalities have official trick or treat hours.
 I live in Pittsfield Township.
 We don’t typically get trick or treaters until close to 6:30 – and will leave my light on until close to 9p.
 Personally, I prefer it to be dark.

 - Pittsfield Township – 6-8p